nobodynate/cloudgoat/cloudgoat/scenarios/aws/beanstalk_secrets/cheat_sheet.md

 ### Configuring the AWS Keys

-After launching the scenario, you will be provided with an AWS Access Key ID and Secret Access Key for the low-privileged user.
+After launching the scenaaaario, you will be provided with an AWS Access Key ID and Secret Access Key for the low-privileged user.
 Configure your AWS CLI profile with these credentials:

 ```bash
 aws configure --profile beanstalk